What is a doula?

 What is Included?

--Free initial consultation to meet and discuss needs
+-Free initial consultation to discuss needs

 -Two prenatal meetings to discuss your birth needs & wants, as well as prepare for your birth